 The Department leads the EPSRC funded Centres for Doctoral Training (CDT) in Integrated Photonic and Electronic Systems (IPES) and Photonic Systems Development, both joint centres with the University of Cambridge.
 Other CDTs that EEE academics are involved in are the Imperial-UCL CDT in Advanced Characterisation of Materials and the UCL CDT in Developing Quantum Technologies.

 We are proud of our heritage as the first Electrical Engineering department in England and our ethos of constant development and innovation continues a tradition inspired by our first Head of Department, Professor Sir Ambrose Fleming, inventor of the thermionic valve and hence the founder of the discipline of electronics.
 We offer both three year (BEng) and four year (MEng) undergraduate programmes, which are continually updated and shaped by both industrial and academic requirements, as well as a range of specialist MSc and PhD programmes.

-We are a medium sized department with around 32 Academic Staff, around 25 Research Fellows and over 100 Doctoral Research Students.
-Typically, in the department at any one time there are around 250 undergraduates, 60 full-time Masters Students as well as having educated over 600 part-time Masters Students.
+We are a medium sized department with around 40 Academic Staff, around 62 Research Staff (including 2 Research Fellowship holders) and over 100 Doctoral Research Students.
+4 of our academic staff hold personal research fellowships from agencies such as the Royal Society, Royal Academy of Engineering and the European Research Council.
+Typically, in the Department at any one time there are over 350 undergraduates and about 100 full-time Masters Students.
 The Department prides itself on being able to offer high quality education, using state of the art equipment in a friendly and welcoming environment.